 Basis - Corporate income tax is levied on income accrued or derived from Singapore and income remitted or deemed remitted to Singapore.

 Tax rate – Income tax is levied at a 17.5% rate.
 An exemption may apply on 75% of the first SGD 10,000 of taxable income and 50% of the next SGD 290,000.

-Certain qualified start-ups may be three-year tax exempt on their first SGD 100,000 taxable income and 50% tax exempted on the next SGD 200,000.
+Start-ups may qualify for a three-year tax exemption on their first SGD 100,000 taxable income and 50% tax exemption on the next SGD 200,000.

 Capital gains - Capital gains are not subject to taxation.